 A Neptune orbiter would help us better understand ice giants by measuring the planet’s magnetic field, mapping gravity variations and atmospheric wobbles to understand the core, and observing how heat is radiated on the planet’s night side.
 A probe dropped into Neptune’s frigid atmosphere could precisely measure the composition of gases, helping scientists figure out where Neptune formed and how it evolved.

-China is considering a Voyager-like mission interstellar space that would launch in 2024 and make a Neptune flyby in 2038.
+China is considering a Voyager-like mission to interstellar space that would launch in 2024 and make a Neptune flyby in 2038.
 The spacecraft would include an atmospheric probe.
 NASA is considering a low-cost Neptune mission called TRIDENT that would perform a single flyby of Triton, mapping the moon’s surface and exploring whether it has a subsurface ocean.
 The existence of such an ocean would open up possibilities for habitable worlds very distant from their stars.
-The agency is also considering a flagship mission to either Uranus or Neptune as part of the decadal survey, a report produced by the U.S. scientific community every 10 years to guide future NASA missions.
-The last decadal survey favored a Uranus mission to lower costs.

 Acknowledgements: This page was initially written by Jatan Mehta in 2020.